Andrew Forgrave, who lives in Ashton Hayes, is a reporter at our sister paper the Daily Post .

 "It's about showing a united front"

 So we signed up for free tickets on Tuesday.
 There was a section to donate and we did.
-We were advised to await an emailed confirmation link and, when none arrived, India began to panic: had we given the correct email address?
+We were advised to await an emailed confirmation link and, when none arrived, my daughter began to panic: had we given the correct email address?

 I applied again, just before the deadline, and the link duly arrived on Thursday.
 It made me wonder: did we count as one of the “unscrupulous” 10,000 people who made “false” claims for free tickets?

 We used the link to book tickets but, as of Friday morning, Ticketmaster is saying they aren’t ready for printing.
 It’s another reminder of just how hastily the concert has been put together.

 Over the past week, we have been in recovery mode.
 To get Gillian out of the house, we began with dog walks, then trips to the village shop.